History of Recessions in the United States

 Recession of 1953

-This recession lasted ten months (July 1953 - May 1954).
+This recession lasted 10 months from July 1953 to May 1954.
 It resulted from the demobilization after the Korean War.
 Unemployment didn't reach its peak of 6.1 percent until September 1954, four months after the recession ended.
 In 1953, GDP contracted 2.2 percent in Q3 and 5.9 percent in Q4.
 In 1954, it contracted 1.9 percent in Q1.

 Recession of 1957

-This recession lasted 16 months (November 1973-March 1975).
+This recession lasted 16 months from November 1973 to March 1975.
 The Organization of the Petroleum Exporting Countries is blamed for quadrupling oil prices, but the OPEC oil embargo alone didn't cause such a deep recession.
 Several factors contributed.

 Second, Nixon took the United States off of the gold standard in response to a run on the gold held at Fort Knox.
 That created inflation, as the price of gold skyrocketed to $120 an ounce and the dollar's value plummeted.

 The economy suffered a double whammy of two recessions.
-There was one during the first six months of 1980 (January - July) and another that lasted 16 months from July 1981 to November 1982.
+There was one during the first six months, January to July, of 1980 and another that lasted 16 months from July 1981 to November 1982.

-The 2001 recession lasted eight months (March-November 2001).
+The 2001 recession lasted eight months from March to November 2001.
 It was caused by the Y2K scare in 2000.
 This created a boom and subsequent bust in dot-com businesses.
 The 9/11 attack worsened it.
-The economy contracted in two quarters: Q1 -1.1 percent (-0.5 percent) and Q3 -1.3 percent (-1.4 percent).
+The economy contracted in two quarters: Q1 -1.1 percent and Q3 -1.7 percent.
 Unemployment reached 5.7 percent during the recession, but rose even further to 6 percent in June 2003.
 This often happens in recessions, as unemployment is a lagging indicator.
 Most employers wait until they are sure the economy is back on its feet again before hiring permanent employees.

 The Great Recession was the worst since the 1929 Depression.
-It was also the longest since the Depression, lasting 18 months (December 2007 - June 2009).
+It was also the longest since the Depression, lasting 18 months from December 2007 to June 2009.
 The subprime mortgage crisis was the trigger.
 That created a global banking bank credit crisis.

 The economy shrank in five quarters, including four quarters in a row.
-Two quarters contracted more than 5 percent, including Q4 2008 which fell a whopping 8.2 percent, more than any other recession since the Great Depression.
+Two quarters contracted more than 5 percent.
+In Q4 2008, GDP was -8.4 percent, worse than any other recession since the Great Depression.
 The recession ended in Q3 2009, when GDP turned positive, thanks to the economic stimulus package.

-The Bureau of Economic Analysis revises its GDP estimates as it gets new data.
-It often recalibrates its estimates in June of each year.
-Here's the final estimate (made in June 2016) followed by the initial estimate (made one month after the quarter ended).
+The BEA revises its GDP estimates as it gets new data.
+It often recalibrates its estimates in July of each year.
+Here's the final estimate (made in July 2018) followed by the initial estimate (made one month after the quarter ended).
 This helps shows how difficult it is to correct a recession until it's already started.
 It also reminds you how difficult it is to time the market with your investments.

-- Q2 The economy rebounded 2.0 percent The initial release said it grew 1.9 percent.
+- Q2 The economy rebounded 2.1 percent.
+The initial release said it grew 1.9 percent.
 Everyone thought the Fed's rescue of Bear Stearns ended the threat to financial markets.

-- Q4 The economy collapsed, shrinking 8.2 percent.
+- Q4 The economy collapsed, shrinking 8.4 percent.
 The BEA initially said it only shrank 3.8 percent, although that was bad enough.
-For more details on all the revisions, see 2008 GDP.